 How can I tell if the interview went well?

-The interviewer will tell you on the spot that they enjoyed the conversation, that they feel you are a good fit for the job opportunity, that they’d like you to interview in-person or that you should hear back from them within the next few days.
-Any type of proactive response to moving you along with the interview process and securing the role.
+The interviewer will tell you on the spot that they enjoyed the conversation.
+And that they feel you are a good fit for the job opportunity.
+Or that they’d like you to interview in-person.
+And lastly, that you should hear back from them within the next few days.
+Any proactive response to moving you along with the interview process and securing the role.
 These are strong indicators that the interview went well.

 Phone interviews have become a core part of the process when attempting to find a secured placement for an open position.
 Companies receive massive responses from potential candidates for any..